ws500981/PROTRECOptimization/README.md

 `PROTRECOptimization` is an R package containing functions for PROTREC optimization.

 `PROTRECOptimization` methods are currently divisible into four groups
--  Protein Recovery (PROTREC) and other network-based methods: Functional Class Scoring (FCS), Hypergeometic Enrichment (HE), Gene Set Enrichment Analysis (GSEA)PROTREC, and evaluation metrics
+-  Protein Recovery (PROTREC) and other network-based methods: Functional Class Scoring (FCS), Hypergeometic Enrichment (HE), Gene Set Enrichment Analysis (GSEA), and their evaluation metrics
 -  Hyperparameter tuning of the PROTREC method
 -  FCS-filtering of complexes to optimize PROTREC
 -  The application of PROTREC on new liver tissue datasets